cornelcroi/photo-sharing-website/README.md

 ## Concept

 - A static website  -> publicly accesible web app
-- An admin web application  --> password protected web appplication, a reactJs web application used to generate the static website on demand
+- An admin web application  --> password protected web appplication (reactJs web application) used to generate the static website on demand

 ## Instructions